Finite Element Simulation of Modified Poisson-Nernst-Planck/Navier-Stokes Model for Compressible Electrolytes under Mechanical Equilibrium: Mathematical formulation for modified PNP/NS model

 By summing up the above equation for all constituents i.e. $\alpha=1,2\ldots N$ and leveraging equation \eqref{Eq2} along with the crucial condition $\sum_{\alpha=1}^{N}\bm{J}_{\alpha}=0$, we get the total mass balance as

-The thermodynamic consistent electrolyte model is based on these $N-1$ partial mass balances (equation \ref{Eq6}) of ionic species and the total mass balance equation \eqref{Eq7}.
+The thermodynamic consistent PNP/NS model is based on these $N-1$ partial mass balances (equation \ref{Eq6}) of ionic species and the total mass balance equation \eqref{Eq7}.
 In conjunction with these partial mass balances, the model is further characterized by two additional equations, which we will derive below.